Martin Fowler (software engineer): Domain-specific languages

-In his book, Domain-specific languages, Fowler discusses Domain-specific languages, DSL.
-DSLs are said to be defined by being composable programming languages, with their focus on an individual domain and having limited expressiveness.
-It is argued that DSLs can increase productivity by removing the requirement of the programmer to understand a full programming language, providing a means of communication with domain experts, and separate the manner of execution of a task from the definition of a task itself.
-These benefits are set against the cost of learning a new language and building the tools for this language, siloing that results for different languages and the abstractions used in DSLs not being suitable for a task.
+Fowler’s Domain-specific languages discusses small, composable programming languages focused on an individual domain.
+He argues that domain-specific languages increase productivity by removing the need for the programmer to understand a full programming language, by improving communication with domain experts, and by separating the execution of a task from its definition.
+These benefits are set against the cost of learning a new language and building the tools for this language.